HandlebarLabs/handlebarlabs.com/source/easy-websites-for-handcrafted-goods/index.md

 _BONUS:_ We're just getting started and want to learn from you.
 If you sign up today we'll wave the initial set up fee.
 Then having your own website will only cost _$30 per month._

 ### How do I sign up?
-We're not currently accepting new clients at this time.
-But we do want to hear from you.
-Leave us your email address below and we'll notify you as soon we're ready for you.
-And of course you'll get the _$200 initial set up fee waved_ by leaving your email address.
+We're working to make this the best possible experience for our clients.
+By leaving your email address below you'll get the _$200 initial set up fee waved_ and be contacted to get the process moving.
 If you have any questions please email us, hello@handlebarlabs.com.
 <link href="//cdn-images.mailchimp.com/embedcode/slim-081711.css" rel="stylesheet" type="text/css">
 <style type="text/css">
 	#mc_embed_signup{background:#fff; clear:left; font:14px Helvetica,Arial,sans-serif; }